microsoft/Windows-appsample-lunch-scheduler/README.md

 site and retrieve the app ID for the sample.

 1. To register your app with Facebook see and complete the steps outlined at [Facebook Service](https://developer.microsoft.com/en-us/windows/uwp-community-toolkit/services/facebook).
-> Note: You can also retrieve the app Windows Store ID detailed in the above topic by right clicking the project in Visual Studio and select **Store -> Associate App with the Store.** Then follow the instructions in the wizard.
+> Note: You can also retrieve the app Microsoft Store ID detailed in the above topic by right clicking the project in Visual Studio and select **Store -> Associate App with the Store.** Then follow the instructions in the wizard.
 You don't actually need to submit the app to the Store, just associate it.

 2. Under **LunchScheduler.Models** open **Constants.cs**.
-Copy the app ID and the Windows Store app ID values into the Facebook app registration section.
+Copy the app ID and the Microsoft Store app ID values into the Facebook app registration section.

 #### Using Microsoft Graph